ZGG2016/knowledgesystem/13 Spark/官网阅读/Spark SQL/官网：Spark SQL Guide02--Data Sources/官网：Apache Avro Data Source Guide.md

 *This Avro data source module is originally from and compatible with Databricks’s open source repository [spark-avro](https://github.com/databricks/spark-avro).*

-此 Avro 数据源模块来源于、且兼容 Databricks’s spark-avr
+此 Avro 数据源模块来源于、且兼容 Databricks’s spark-avro

 *By default with the SQL configuration spark.sql.legacy.replaceDatabricksSparkAvro.enabled enabled, the data source provider com.databricks.spark.avro is mapped to this built-in Avro module.
 For the Spark tables created with Provider property as com.databricks.spark.avro in catalog meta store, the mapping is essential to load these tables if you are using this built-in Avro module.*